caicancai/caicancai/README.md

 - [Risinglight](https://github.com/risinglightdb/risinglight) : An educational OLAP database system

 I also like to translate some documents in my spare time, but my English is not very good.
-If there are any problems with the translation, please correct me.

 - [paper](https://github.com/caicancai/paper_reading_cn)
 - [Streaming-Systems](https://github.com/caicancai/Streaming-Systems_CN)